Yarr/Yarr/docs/emulator.md

             ...
         },
         {
-            "tx" : 3,
+            "tx" : 1,
-            "rx" : 4,
+            "rx" : 2,
             ...
         },
         {
             "tx" : 1,
-            "rx" : 2,
+            "rx" : 3,
             ...
+        },
+        {
+            "tx" : 4,
+            "rx" : 5,
+            ...
         }
     ]
 }
 ```
-In the above example, three HCCStars are configured: the first and third
+In the above example, four HCCStars are configured.
+The first three HCCStars share the same tx channel 1.
+The first and
-ones share tx channel 1 and rx channel 2, the second one uses tx channel
+second HCCStars also share the same rx channel 2, while the third one
+uses a separate rx channel 3.
+The fourth HCCStar uses a different tx
-3 and rx channel 4.
+channel 4 and a different rx channel 5.

 #### Configuration for the multi-level trigger mode
 To run the Star emulator in the multi-level trigger mode, a second tx